Overview of Eyeview Services

 - Information from marketing companies and other third party data providers (such as website content providers and mobile app developers, or other advertising platforms) (“Data Providers”) regarding their site visitors or app users, customers, or others.
 This may include information about consumers’ actual or presumed demographics, interests or purchase behavior, as well as information about their interactions with websites and apps (including, for example, when they visited the pages, the content they viewed, and the links and ads that they clicked).

 - Transactional information from our Customers.
-Our Customers may provide us with non-personally identifiable information about you.
+Our Customers may provide us with non-personally identifiable information about you to help us better perform our services.

 - Log information.
 When you visit a Customer’s or Data Provider’s website where our Services are deployed, our servers automatically record non-personally identifiable information that your browser sends.
 These server logs include information such as Internet Protocol (“IP”) address (a unique number that is automatically assigned to your computer), the date and time, whether one of our cookies is already set on your browser, your browser type, the website (or mobile application) you are interacting with, and your interactions with our services, such as clicks on ads.
 Your IP address provides us the ability to infer your geographic location information.